 Salicylic Acid is the single most popular active ingredient in dandruff shampoos on the market today.
 An astonishing 24% of the shampoos we’ve reviewed contain the ingredient.
 That’s almost 1 in 4!
 And the reasons for that are – it’s effective and it’s incredibly versatile.

-It’s so effective that it’s listed on the World Health Organization’s List of Essential Medicines, is an FDA-approved treatment for seb derm and psoriasis and salicylic acid shampoos are an incredibly popular option to treat dandruff caused by both seborrheic dermatitis and scalp psoriasis.
+It’s so effective that it’s still listed on the World Health Organization’s List of Essential Medicines, is an FDA-approved treatment for seb derm and psoriasis and salicylic acid shampoos are an incredibly popular option to treat dandruff caused by both seborrheic dermatitis and scalp psoriasis.

 We love this ingredient when used at the right time for the right condition.
 And, as you’d probably expect with so many variations, some of the shampoos are best in class, whereas others have been as bad as it gets.